MarcisGailitis/GCP---Associate-Cloud-Engineer/1 GCP Fundamentals - Core Infrastructure.md

 #### 5.1.1.
 Containers

 IaaS let you share compute resources with others by virtualizing the hardware.
-Each VM has its own instance of an OS of your choice, and you can build and run applications on it, with access to memory, file systems, networking, etc. BUT flexibility comes with a cost, as the smallest unit of compute engine is VM, and with the application, there is also OS (GB ins size), and it can take minutes to boot up.
+Each VM has its instance of an OS of your choice, and you can build and run applications on it, with access to memory, file systems, networking, etc. BUT flexibility comes with a cost, as the smallest unit of compute engine is VM, and with the application, there is also OS (GB ins size), and it can take minutes to boot up.
 So the scaling might be an issue, as it will contain the unneeded OS.

-In PaaS, you get access to the family of service that apps need.
+In PaaS, you get access to the family of services that apps need.
 So all you do is write your code in self-contained workloads, that use these services and include any dependent libraries.
-As demand for app increases, platform scales your app seamlessly, BUT you give up control of underlying server architecture.
+As demand for the app increases, the platform scales your app seamlessly, BUT you give up control of the underlying server architecture.

 That is where containers come in.

 Independent scalability of workloads like you get in PaaS and an abstraction layer of the OS and hardware like you get in an IaaS.
-Containers get you an invisible box around your code and it's dependencies, with limited access to underlying file system and hardware.
+Containers get you an invisible box around your code and its dependencies, with limited access to the underlying file system and hardware.
 A process is an instance of a running program.
 The container starts as quickly as a new process.
 Compare that to booting a new instance of an OS.
 All you need on each host is OS that supports containers and container runtime.

 **You are virtualizing the OS rather than the hardware**. **The environment scales like PaaS, it gives you almost the same flexibility as IaaS**.

 The container abstraction makes your code very portable, you can treat the OS and hardware as a black box.
-So you can move your code from dev to staging to prod. env. or from laptop to the cloud without changing or rebuilding it.
+So you can move your code from dev to staging to prod. env. or from the laptop to the cloud without changing or rebuilding it.

 If you want to scale a web server you can do so in seconds and deploy hundreds of them on a single host.

-You want to deploy your application using lots of containers, each performing their own function using a microservices pattern.
+You want to deploy your application using lots of containers, each performing its function using a microservices pattern.
 The units of code in those containers can communicate with each other over some network.
 In this case, you have made an application modular.
 They deploy easily and scale independently.
 And the Host can scale up and down, start and stop containers, as demand for your app changes or as hosts fail and are replaced.
 A tool that does these tasks well is Kubernetes.

 Kubernetes makes it easy to orchestrate many containers on many hosts, scale them, roll out new versions of them, or roll back changes.